doriszmr/scATD/readme.md

 🔴 **Note:** For the other datasets reported in the main text, the drugs used for model training were strictly selected based on Table 1 (in main text) to ensure consistency between the dataset and the experimental specifications.
 Therefore, it is essential to correctly configure the `--label_mapping` parameter and to ensure that all other relevant parameters are set appropriately.

+🔴 Note: For inference results (model predictions), using a fixed FDR threshold (e.g., 0.05) will affect the binary classification threshold.
+This differs from using a default fixed probability cutoff (experiment in our papers).
+For different models (across drug–dataset combinations), applying a fixed FDR or a specific FDR range will lead to different probability thresholds and thus different binary predictions.
+While this changes the actual model outputs, it is preferred in real-world or clinical applications where controlling the false discovery rate is crucial.
+Importantly, this adjustment does not affect AUROC or PR-AUC, as those are ranking-based metrics independent of any specific threshold.

 code